-Although there has been significant progress towards gender equality, women continue to experience barriers and inequalities in many aspects of their lives.
+Although there has been significant progress towards gender equality, women continue to experience barriers and inequalities in the home, workplace and the community.
 For example:

 - Women experience family and domestic violence, as well as sexual violence and assault, at significantly higher rates than men.

-- Women perform more unpaid domestic duties than men, even when they work full-time.
+- Women perform more unpaid domestic and caring duties than men, even when they work full-time.

 - Women’s career progression to leadership roles can be adversely affected by workplace practices and attitudes that are biased towards traditional gender roles in families where one parent, usually the mother, provides primary care to children.

-Communities partners with community sector organisations to deliver initiatives and programs that contribute to driving gender equality in Western Australia.
+Communities partners with Government, business, industry and community sector organisations to deliver initiatives and programs that contribute to achieving gender equality in Western Australia.

 - International Women's Day